Seven-Limit Just Intonation

 Here are the diatonic septimal diminished seventh chords:

 The first chord pairs up Grm3 with Grm7.
 The second one pairs up a just m3 with a just m7.
 And the last two chords pair up a Sbm3 with a Sbm7.
-There's no reason why we couldn't mix and match tetrachords either and then we'd get more thirds and sevenths of different qualities.
+There's also no reason why we couldn't mix and match tetrachords, and then we'd get a mixture of thirds and sevenths with different interval qualities.

-: Chromatic Extensions Of The Diatonic Greek Tetrachords and Related 2D Temperaments
+:: Chromatic Extensions Of The Diatonic Greek Tetrachords

 Let's review the tetrachords.